What Documents Do I Need for Mortgage Approval?

 - Gift letter (if receiving funds from a family member)

-Important: Large, unexplained deposits must be sourced and documented.
+Important: Large, unexplained deposits must be sourced and documented before closing.

 4. Credit & Debt Verification

-Lenders will pull your credit report, which provides:
+Lenders will pull your credit report directly, which provides:

 - Credit score